 Finally, ankle flexibility may need to be addressed.
 A very common reason for the heels lifting off the ground (or the feet turning out during the squat – another common error) is a lack of ankle mobility.
 While this will take time to improve, have your athletes stretch their calves and Achilles tendon between sets to help correct this.
 This can be done with a simple wall stretch or spending time on an angle board.

 3. Knees caving inward (Valgus): The knees should be lined up with the feet during the entire movement.
-It’s fine to turn the toes out 3-5 degrees, but the Squat Valgusknees should stay in line with them.
+It’s fine to turn the toes out 3-5 degrees, but the knees should stay in line with them.
 If the knees are caving in, tell the player to push their knees out and “spread the ground” with their feet.
 Squatting in front of a mirror will also help the athlete see what is happening.
 You may also want to tie a light stretch band around the athlete’s knees and have them feel tension on the band throughout the movement.

 There can always be more complicated physiological reasons why these errors occur, so always ask the athlete if he’s experiencing any pain.
 Pain is usually a good indicator that something is wrong and needs to be addressed by a qualified athletic trainer or therapist.
 The tips above are simple coaching cues to help elicit a quick response.
 As always, comment below or E-mail me with any questions you have about this.